 Fees are often most prominent when it comes to investments.
 And if you’re a control freak like me, you would not like to just hand over your money to any person.
 You want to make sure that your investment returns are optimised and that only you will be to blame if something goes wrong.

 I quite like the idea of paying someone a fee to get the information I need to make better decisions.
 For example, I have historically paid property financial planners to draw up a plan for me with estimates and forecasts for my property portfolio.
 This makes sense in my head, as I only want the information and can instigate the changes as I require them to be made.

-In the sense of traditional financial advisors, it makes sense having a chat with someone to check if you’re well diversified (on and off the stock market and across asset classes) or gain a better understanding of your investments, requirements for retirements. etc.
+In the sense of traditional financial advisors, it makes sense to have a chat with someone to check if you’re well-diversified (on and off the stock market and across asset classes) or gain a better understanding of your investments, and requirements for retirements. etc.